Helsinki Bus · Real-time Navigation

 But the issue isn’t translation.
 It’s timing.

-field ethnography to find out where confusion happened and how the existing system communicates.
+I mapped the end-to-end service journey through field ethnography to find out where confusion happened and how the existing system communicates.

 From Service Map